etaler/Etaler/docs/GUI.md

 This file documents the steps to add GUI features to Etaler running under container.
-* on the host run "xhost local:root" to enable X11 connection on localhost from the container
+* On the host run "xhost local:root" to enable X11 connection on localhost from the container
-* Enable ETALER_ENABLE_MATPLOTLIB_CPP in the examples directory cmake list file
-* build the examples
+* Build and run the tm_visualize example